BitVerseArt/generative-art-contracts/README.md

 3. Fill in the required fields (see below)
 4. Run `pnpm validate` to check your entry
 5. Run `pnpm format` to format your file
-6. Open a PR targeting the `dev` branch
+6. Open a PR targeting the `main` branch

 ### Required Fields